purpose168/xyops/docs/recipes.md

 - To avoid dependency on external APIs, embed sunrise calculations in the plugin.
 Any language is fine.
 - Provide an optional test mode that forces a launch to validate the graph end to end.

+## Daylight Savings Time

+Run a job safely during the Daylight Savings Time changeover window without duplicates or missed runs.
+During DST transitions, local clocks jump between 1:00 and 3:00 AM.
+Two effects occur in many regions:

+- Spring ahead: the clock skips from 1:59 to 3:00 AM.
+Any time between 2:00–2:59 AM does not exist that day.
+- Fall back: the hour from 1:00–1:59 AM repeats twice.
+Times in that window occur twice.

+Classic Unix/Linux cron uses local time and does not de-duplicate or "catch up" around DST.
+On spring-ahead days, a 2:30 job is skipped.
+On fall-back days, a 1:30 job runs twice.

+### How It Works

+Use the [Max Daily Limit](limits.md#max-daily-limit) feature to allow a maximum of one job completion per calendar day, then schedule two daily runs:

+- Add a Max Daily Limit to the event (or workflow) with condition set to "Complete" and max daily amount set to "1".
+This quietly blocks any second run after one job has completed that day.
+See [Action.condition](data.md#action-condition) for condition meanings.
+- Add two schedule triggers (or one with multiple hours selected): one at the desired time in your timezone, and a second one exactly +1 hour later.

+This arrangement covers all three cases:

+- **Normal days**: the job runs at the desired time; the +1 hour run is silently blocked by the daily limit.
+- **Spring ahead**: the desired time may not exist (for example 2:30).
+The +1 hour run exists and executes; the daily limit still allows it because nothing ran yet.
+- **Fall back**: the desired time occurs twice; the first occurrence runs and completes, and both the repeated occurrence and the +1 hour run are blocked by the daily limit.

+Note: Manual runs skip the Max Daily Limit check, by design.
+If you manually re-run the job on a changeover day, it can exceed the daily count.

+### Example

+The following event configuration runs at 2:30 AM local time, with a safe second attempt at 3:30 AM, and allows at most one completion per day.

+- **Schedule Trigger**:
+	- Hours: `2` and `3` selected
+	- Minutes: `30` selected
+	- Timezone: Set to yours
+- **Max Daily Limit**:
+	- Job Condition: "Complete"
+	- Max Daily Amount: 1

+You can apply the same pattern to [Workflows](workflows.md) since workflows support limits as well.
+If you prefer to centralize the cap, you can also define this as a category limit so multiple events inherit the one-per-day rule.